WordPress/gutenberg/docs/designers-developers/developers/block-api/block-supports.md

 }
 ```

+### color.text

-- When `text` support is declared: it'll be added a new `textColor` attribute of type `string` with no default assigned.
+When `text` support is declared: it'll be added a new `textColor` attribute of type `string` with no default assigned.
 It stores the preset values set by the user.
 The block can apply a default text color by specifying its own attribute with a default e.g.:

 ```js
 attributes: {